futuremarc/SensToken/README.md

 ## TO DO

-Write unit tests for contracts and redux actions, reducers, selectors, sagas, or other middleware.
+* Write unit tests for contracts and redux actions, reducers, selectors, sagas, or other middleware.
+* Detect account changes in MetaMask (Will probably wait for a better way to listen for account changes than the  recommended `setInterval`...)